A FLEETING VICTORY

 Freedom and “democracy” aren’t a chimaera; they’re achievable, but with true change and perseverance.
 The Arab nations have a long way in attaining them for they haven’t experienced it before, but it’s possible, once they wake up from their slumber.

-Arabs can even go further and define democracy independent from “Western” influence to suit their own cultures and lifestyles.
+Arabs can even go further and define democracy independent from “Western” influence, whilst learning from the mistakes of the “West”, to suit their own cultures and lifestyles.

 The Arab nations look to Egypt as a paradigm for the impossible to become possible.
 If this proves to be true, no more lives will be lost and freedom reigns.
-It won’t be perfect – we don’t live in a utopian world despite what idealistic “revolutionaries” say – but it’ll be an optimistic and positive step forward, and, a stab in the hearts of all Arab dictators.
+It won’t be perfect – we don’t live in a utopian world despite what idealistic “revolutionaries” say – but it’ll be an optimistic and positive step forward, and, a stab in the hearts of all Arab dictators, monarchies, royalties and tyrants.

 In addition, it’ll also strengthen the identity of Arabs, their resolve and autonomy, and close the chasms for a united Arab nation.